jakusgy/beddit-api/2-Authentication.md

 to authenticate as an application.
 Authentication information must be sent to backend within every request, in the Authorization HTTP header.

+You must never store Beddit user's username or password in your application.
+Instead, you exchange them to the access token, which is used to authenticate all requests.

 ## Token types

 Backend supports two token types: application and user tokens.